Summative Documentation

 Templates are offered in "basic" forms that include common structured data (e.g., problem list, medications, adverse reactions) together with placeholders facilitating dictation of the right content in the right place.
 If the health record is well maintained, including use of purpose-build charting tools (problem and medication lists, patient care coordination notes, hospital course notes, goals of care, etc.), then summative documentation tasks can be fast and effective

-Templates are also offered in "POC" (problem-oriented charting) forms that leverage use of POC tools to pre-populate the summative document with most required information, leaving the clinician to enter or dictate a few remaining text blocks.
+Templates are also offered in "advanced" or "POC" (problem-oriented charting) forms.
+These leverage use of shared POC documentation building blocks (e.g., hospital course) to pre-populate the summative document with most of the required information, leaving the clinician to enter or dictate a few remaining text additions.

 Summative Documentation Customization and Personalization